magento/devdocs/guides/v2.2/ext-best-practices/tutorials/custom-import-entity.md

 This tutorial shows you how to extend the [Magento/ImportExport/Model/Import/Entity/AbstractEntity][0]{:target="_blank"} class to import data into your custom module's table.
 The current import entities can be found in **System** > **Import**:

 -  Advanced Pricing
 -  Products
 -  Customers and Addresses (single file)
 -  Customers Main File
 -  Customer Addresses

-To begin, let's suppose we have a custom table with the following structure:
+To begin, suppose we have a custom table with the following structure:

 | entity_id | name | duration |
 | --- | --- | --- |
 |           |  |  |

-## Step 1: Adding a New Entity Type
+## Step 1: Adding a new entity type

-Declaring our new import entity:
+Declare the new import entity:

 > `etc/import.xml`